WV CARES

 Facilities cannot hire an applicant until the applicant has been cleared through the required registry check within the WV CARES system.

-Facilities will access the required registry check via the web-based WV CARES system.
+Facilities will access the required registry check via the internet-based WV CARES system.

 Criminal Background Check